erin-nielsen/ldap2pg/README.md

-# Simple LDAP2PG Configuration using OpenLDAP
+# Basic LDAP2PG Configuration using OpenLDAP

 # Table of Contents
 [Overview and Prerequisites](#overview-and-prerequisites)<br>